marekpetrik/craam2/README.md

 These two benchmark problems were generated from a uniform random distribution.

-First, download the code.
+Download the code.

 ``` bash
     $ git clone --depth 1 https://gitlab.com/RLsquared/craam2
 ```

-Second, install Eigen in the includes directory (requires bash or cygwin on windows):
+Optionally, you can (re)install Eigen in the includes directory (requires bash or Cygwin on Windows).
+This is not necessary since the correct Eigen distribution is already included in the project git repository.

 ``` bash
     $ ./install_eigen.sh